ihcsim/ihcsim/README.md

 ### Hi there 👋

 Nice to meet you!
-I work for [Exotanium](https://exotanium.io/).
-You can find me on the Kubernetes [Slack](https://kubernetes.slack.com).
+Want to talk about Kubernetes?
+Find me on the Kubernetes [Slack](https://kubernetes.slack.com/archives/D1ZPX0J8G).

 Check out some of my featured blog posts: